-After Roe in Indiana, abortion will sometimes be legal.
+After Roe in Indiana, abortion is mostly illegal.
 Hear from Indiana Family Institute about what’s at stake, and how you can be part of the fight for life.
-Then, keep reading to find out more about what abortion law would be in your state after Roe.
+Then, keep reading to learn more about your state’s post-Roe abortion laws.

 MORE ABOUT YOUR STATE’S ABORTION LAWS